stefanpejcic/dev.openpanel.com/docs/services.md

 2087/tcp                  # as the default port for OpenAdmin
 ```

-All other ports, **including the default SSH port 22, are blocked**.
-However, OpenPanel does whitelist the IP address of the admin user who installs OpenPanel, ensuring they retain access.
+On installation, OpenPanel whitelists the IP address of the admin user who installs OpenPanel, ensuring they retain access.

 For each user created, OpenPanel configures UFW to open necessary random ports for their specific services, such as remote MySQL access, SSH, and phpMyAdmin.
 This ensures users have the required access while maintaining security by not using standard ports for these services.